jonas-samuel/jonas-samuel/README.md

 <!--
 **jonas-samuel/jonas-samuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 Hoje trabalho análise de dados
+- 🔭 Hoje trabalho com análise de dados
 - 🌱 Estudando Python e um pouco de Java

 <div align="center">